-Escheated tickets from greyhound racing and jai alai gaming and Racing Scholarship Funds are distributed to the Department of Education.
-One-half of cardroom gross receipts is deposited into the General Revenue Fund.
-Slot taxes are distributed to the Department of Education.
-Indian Gaming Compact payments are deposited into the General Revenue Fund.
+2 Escheated tickets from greyhound racing and jai alai gaming and Racing Scholarship Funds are distributed to the Department of Education.

+3 One-half of cardroom gross receipts is deposited into General Revenue.

+4 Slot taxes are distributed to the Department of Education.

+5 Indian Gaming Compact payments are deposited into the General Revenue Fund.